MajeurTest/majeurtest/README.md

 I'm the kind of programmer that loves coding websites things (with HTML, CSS, JS, PHP and SQL for the database)

-I also code in Python and Java sometimes when I have time to do it
+I also code in Python and Java sometimes (when I have time to do it actually)

 If you wanna ask about those languages, feel free to contact me :
  - on Tweeter (@MajeurTestGD)